aalto-trafficsense/trafficsense-android/README.md

     $ keytool -list -v -keystore my-release-key.keystore -alias alias-name

-On the console under "API Manager" / "Credentials" / "Credentials": "Create credentials" create an "OAuth 2.0 client ID" with the following information:
+On the console under "APIs & services" / "Credentials" / "Credentials": "Create credentials" create an "OAuth client ID" with the following information:
 * Application type: Android
 * Signing-certificate fingerprint: Paste the SHA1 as extracted above
-* Package name: From the "AndroidManifest.xml" file in the client: "fi.aalto.trafficsense.regularroutes"
+* Package name: From the "AndroidManifest.xml" file in the client: "fi.aalto.trafficsense.trafficsense" (...".debug" for a debug client)
 * Google+ deep linking is not used.
 * Press "Create"

+This key does not need to be entered anywhere, but it has to exist on the Google console for the project for the sign-in to work.

 ## 3.4 Build